Cray-HPE/docs-csm/troubleshooting/weave_runbook.md

 [Tue Jul 23 14:51:07 2024] neighbour: arp_cache: neighbor table overflow!
 ```

-If the ARP cache is too small then performance will be poor as entries are continually purged from and added to the cache.
+If the ARP cache is too small, then performance will be poor as entries are continually purged from and added to the cache.

 See the [ARP Cache Tuning Guide](../operations/configuration_management/ARP_cache_tuning.md) for guidance on sizing the cache
 correctly for the system.

 ## Check the Weave maximum transmission unit (MTU)

-If the Weave MTU is mismatched between nodes poor performance may be observed and one or more of the Weave connections may degrade
+If the Weave MTU is mismatched between nodes, poor performance may be observed and one or more of the Weave connections may degrade
 into Sleeve mode.

 As indicated in [Check the status of the Weave connections](#check-the-status-of-the-weave-connections) the Weave MTU should be `1367`